-- 1.18 In Chapter 2 EFRAG discusses the relevance of recycling and impairment. - 1.19 In Chapter 3 EFRAG considers whether there could be alternative ways to improve reporting of financial performance via the use of existing or enhanced presentation and disclosure.
-EFRAG includes examples of how presentation and disclosure could be used to provide information in relation to performance or impairment losses. - 1.20 Chapter 4 presents EFRAG's considerations in developing an impairment model for equity instruments and explains how EFRAG ended up with its two accounting models under which some holding losses are recognised in profit or loss.
-The chapter illustrates how these models work and their implications. - 1.21 In Chapter 5, EFRAG discusses the following other considerations and application issues related to the models proposed in Chapter 4: - a) how subsequent recoveries in fair value ('reversals') are accounted for: - b) the use of rebuttable presumptions for the recognition of impairment losses, instead of quantitative triggers; - c) the unit of account in applying the models; - d) interaction with hedging requirements and the effects of changes in foreign exchange rates; and - e) timing of impairment tests and interaction with interim reporting. - 1.22 In Appendix 1, EFRAG has provided the EC request. - 1.23 In Appendix 2, EFRAG has summarised the key findings from the assessment phase of the EC request and its main takeaways. - 1.24 In its discussions over an impairment model for equity instruments, EFRAG considered the notion of impairment in other IFRS Standards as well as accounting guidance in European and other jurisdictions and presents them in Appendix 3.
+- 1.18 In Chapter 2 EFRAG discusses the relevance of recycling and impairment. - 1.19 In Chapter 3 EFRAG considers whether there could be alternative ways to improve IFRS 9's reporting of financial performance via enhanced presentation and disclosure.
+EFRAG provides examples of how presentation and disclosure could be used to provide information in relation to performance, including impairment losses. - 1.20 Chapter 4 presents EFRAG's considerations in developing an impairment model for equity instruments and explains that EFRAG has focused on two accounting models under which some holding losses are recognised in profit or loss.
+The chapter illustrates how these models work and their implications. - 1.21 In Chapter 5, EFRAG discusses the following other considerations and application issues related to the models proposed in Chapter 4: - a) how subsequent recoveries in fair value ('reversals') are accounted for; - b) the use of rebuttable presumptions for the recognition of impairment losses, instead of quantitative triggers; - c) the unit of account in applying the models; - d) interaction with hedging requirements and the effects of changes in foreign exchange rates; and - e) timing of impairment tests and interaction with interim reporting. - 1.22 Appendix 1 provides the EC request for technical advice. - 1.23 In Appendix 2, EFRAG has summarised the key findings from the assessment phase of the EC request and its main takeaways. - 1.24 In its discussions over an impairment model for equity instruments, EFRAG considered the notion of impairment in other IFRS Standards as well as accounting guidance in other jurisdictions and presents this in Appendix 3.